An orthogonality relation for GL(4,R)

-5pt The proof of Theorem \ref{MainTheorem} is based on the Kuznetsov trace formula for $\GL(4, \mathbb R)$ which is worked out in \S 3.
+5pt The proof of Theorem \ref{MainTheorem} is based on the Kuznetsov trace formula for $\GL(4, \mathbb R)$ which is worked out in Section~3.
 The trace formula is the identity $\mathcal C = \mathcal M + \mathcal K - \mathcal E$ where is the cuspidal contribution.
 The main term $\mathcal M$ is computed in Proposition \ref{prop:mainterm} and is given by

-The bounds for the Kloosterman contribution $ \mathcal K$ is worked in Proposition \ref{prop:Iwbounds}, while the bound for the continuous spectrum $\mathcal E$ is given in Theorem \ref{thm:EisensteinBound}.
+The bound for the Kloosterman contribution $ \mathcal K$ is worked in Proposition \ref{prop:Iwbounds} (with $r=4$), while the bound for the continuous spectrum $\mathcal E$ is given in Theorem \ref{thm:EisensteinBound}.
 Combining these bounds with the main term $\mathcal M$ completes the proof.